alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

 ### Purposes
 * `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9`: pass first 6 integer/pointer
 arguments of a function call.
-Additional arguments are stored on the stack.
+Additional arguments are stored on the call stack.
     * `xmm0` - `xmm7`: among other general purpose usage, can be used to pass first 8 float pointing arguments.
 Additional arguments are stored on the stack.
 * `rax`: store return value of a function call.
 * `rbp`/`ebp`: register base pointer, which points to the base of the current stack frame.
-* `rsp`/`esp`: register stack pointer, store the stack pointer.
+* `rsp`/`esp`: register stack pointer, store the call stack pointer.
 * `xmm0`-`xmm15`: use by an SIMD instruction set to vectorize array operation, etc.
 * `rip`, `eip` is a 64bit/32bit register.
-It holds the "Extended Instruction Pointer" for the stack.
+It holds the "Extended Instruction Pointer" for the call stack.
 In other words, it tells the CPU where to go next to execute the next command.
 Behind the scene, `call` and `jmp` both change the value of this register.

 ### Backward compatibility and their naming convention